The Most Perfect 3 Days in Miami Itinerary

 Merrick also founded the University of Miami in this city, whose mascot is ironically the "Hurricanes," even though it was a series of actual hurricanes - along with the Great Depression - that halted Merrick's expansion of Coral Gables.

-☂️ Explore the Coral Gables Merrick House on a tour
+☂️ Visit the Coral Gables Merrick House with an experience

-🏨 Accommodations close to the Coral Gables Merrick House
+🏨 Accommodations in close proximity to the Coral Gables Merrick House

 Fairchild Tropical Botanic Garden